-Other warning signs for your company are creditors threatening or taking legal action against your company, such as a county court judgment (CCJ) or a statutory demand or issuing a winding-up petition for monies owing which the company cannot repay.
-Even if the amount claimed to be owing is disputed by yourself, the company cannot be seen as solvent until the claim is either settled or dismissed in court.
-However, if you do not act quickly with these sorts of proceedings it can lead to a bad credit rating and/or further action.
+Other warning signs for your company are creditors threatening or taking legal action, such as a County Court Judgement (CCJ) a statutory demand, or issuing a winding-up petition for monies owed which the company cannot repay.
+Even if the amount claimed to be owed is disputed by yourself, the company cannot be seen as solvent until the claim is either settled or dismissed in court.
+However, if you do not act quickly with these sorts of proceedings, it can lead to a bad credit rating and further action.

-What if your company fails any of the tests?
+What if my company fails any of the tests?

 If your company has failed any of the tests above, then the company will likely be insolvent.
 As a company director, you must act as soon as possible to ensure the situation does not worsen.